 • On soil so that worms can get in and help break down the contents

 You now know where to put it you waste, but what type of ‘bin’ is best to use?
-There are many types of compost bin available to buy, alternativly you may like to create a school project with the aim of building a class bin.
+There are many types of compost bin available to buy, alternatively you may like to create a school project with the aim of building a class bin.
 Visit our Composting Systems page here to help decide what set up would be best for your school.

 Food - The Composting Recipe